Kosovan folk music

-Kosovan folk music is rich with rare and unique elements.
+Albanian Folk Music from Kosovo is rich with rare and unique elements.
 Kosovo's folklore claims roots in the 6th–5th centuries BC.

 Genesis

 In the past, epic poetry in Kosovo and northern Albania was sung on a lahuta (a one-string fiddle) and then a more tuneful çiftelia was used which has two strings – one for the melody and one for drone.
 Kosovar music is influenced by Turkish music since the entire region spent 500 years as part of the Ottoman Empire but the Kosovar folklore preserved originality.
 Archaeological researches tells about how old this tradition is and how it was developed in a parallel way with other traditional music in Balkan.
 Many roots were found in the 5th century BC like paintings in stones showing singers with instruments (In the famous the portrait "Pani" was shown holding an instrument similar to a flute).

 Genres

 Rapsodi

 Rapsodi is a special traditional music genre.
 Rapsodi are poetry mainly about homeland, war and famous warriors.
 They are always accompanied with original Kosovar Albanian instruments such as Ciftelia or Sharkia.
 In a special way, they are patriotic songs which are dedicated to brave warriors, continuous wars against the Turks and Serbians.
 Rapsodi is also known for its charismatic interpretation, for the old traditional Kosovo away from every oriental element that represents, for the clear pronunciation of the word, for its distinctive vocals, gestures, and acting in singing as well.
 Their topics were very real because they always tell a homeland story by singing.

 Here are some famous rapsodi verses: